-Dean Martin occupies a fascinating area in the American imagination – he is famed for being a lecherous boozehound, yet there is nothing he could have done on screen or in public to stain his crushed velvet charm.
-Even more interesting is that all of Martin’s most profound film roles – Rio Bravo, Some Came Running, and Billy Wilder’s 1964 screwball comedy-in-heat Kiss Me, Stupid – act as auto-critiques of his own unimpeachable appeal.
+Dean Martin occupies a fascinating area in the American imagination.
+He is famed for being a lecherous boozehound, yet there is nothing he could have done on the screen or in public to stain his crushed velvet charm.
+Even more impressive is that all of Martin’s most profound film roles – Rio Bravo, Some Came Running, and Billy Wilder’s 1964 screwball comedy-in-heat Kiss Me, Stupid – act as auto-critiques of his unimpeachable appeal.
 The Dean Martin of Kiss Me, Stupid doesn’t just want to have sex your wife.
 He expects to have sex with your wife.
-And that sucks…but it’s cool, and it’s funny as hell.
+And that sucks, but it’s cool, not to mention funny as hell.

-Kiss Me, Stupid is certainly more ramshackle than the Ford and Minnelli films, but it also offers the most perverse and therefore best role of Martin’s career, and it’s probably the most toxic view of Hollywood’s soul exchange rate since Wilder’s own Sunset Boulevard.
+Kiss Me, Stupid feels rougher than the Ford and Minnelli films, but it also offers the most perverse and therefore the best role of Martin’s career, and it’s probably the most toxic view of Hollywood’s soul exchange rate since Wilder’s own Sunset Boulevard.
 “That Sinatra kid missing again?” quips Martin to a couple of cops at a roadblock.
-Keep in mind that Martin is casually joking about the kidnapped son of one of his real-life best friends and closest collaborators, and you have an idea where Kiss Me, Stupid has its head at.
+Keep in mind that Martin is casually joking about the kidnapped son of one of his real-life best friends and closest collaborators, and you have an idea where Kiss Me, Stupid has its head.

 Although Wilder was a brilliant portrayer of male sexual anxiety, the more that I watch his films, the more captivated I am by the complexity of his female characters.
 Kim Novak plays Pistol Polly, a seen-it-all bar girl who lives in a trailer behind The Belly Button and self-describes as “just someone the bartender recommends,” yet emerges as the most morally dignified and scrupulously honest person in the film.

-Add her up to Miss Kubelik in The Apartment, Sugar in Some Like It Hot, Norma Desmond in Sunset Boulevard, and several others, and you have a through line of harassed working women as sexual prisoners, with only an occasionally demented inner strength to drag them through.
-There is also a running theme of role play as a sexually (and socially) liberating force in Wilder’s films, from Jack Lemmon’s maracas in Some Like it Hot to Polly’s hip-hugging housedress here.
-You could even make the case that Wilder was bit of a (cover your ears, The Ghost of Billy Wilder) feminist.
+Add her up to Miss Kubelik in The Apartment, Sugar in Some Like It Hot, Norma Desmond in Sunset Boulevard and several others, and you have a line of harassed working women seen as sexual prisoners, with only an occasionally demented inner strength to drag them along.
+There is also a running theme of roleplay as a sexually (and socially) liberating force in Wilder’s films, from Jack Lemmon’s maracas in Some Like it Hot to Polly’s hip-hugging housedress here.
+You could even make the case that Wilder was a bit of a (cover your ears, The Ghost of Billy Wilder) feminist.
 He may not have intended it at the time, but half a century later, it’s as clear and bright as the color TVs in the window of Pringle’s Hardware.